MarionBarbee/Sudoku_solver/README.txt

 In subsequent correspondence, Dr. Inkala told me of this puzzle: "I ran chi-square regressions non-stop for a month on a

-supercomputer to create the world's hardest puzzle".
+supercomputer to create the world's hardest puzzle

-It does indeed live up to it's name!
 ================================================================================

 ====